 Become the best dancer you can be in the final years of training before joining a professional company.

-During the three years of training at the Upper School, students continue to work towards a career with the world's leading dance companies.
+During the three years of training at the Upper School, our 16 to 19-year-old students continue to work towards a career with the world’s leading dance companies.

 Classical ballet remains the foundation of the curriculum and the School’s System of Training builds a strong technique that makes Royal Ballet School dancers sought after by company directors around the world.